n4demo/learn-to-containerise/docker-apps/linux/ubuntu/readme.md

 ### have a look at the Dockerfile on LHS and try and understand what it is doing

+### Use 'docker scan' to run Snyk tests against images to find vulnerabilities and learn how to fix them
+docker scan node4demo/ubuntu-test:my-name-here

+### Edit the Docker file to use: FROM ubuntu:rolling

 ### show all containers running or not
 docker ps -a